-The Chiado (pronounced she-a-doo) is famous for its range of antique cafés and bookshops, elegant boutiques, historic theatres and buildings, while the Bairro Alto is a quiet residential area during the day that becomes the centre of Lisbon’s nightlife, attracting a hipster vibe, mostly on weekends.
+Chiado (pronounced she-a-doo) is a Lisbon neighbourhood famous for its range of antique cafés and bookshops, elegant boutiques, historic theatres and buildings, while Bairro Alto is a quiet residential area during the day that becomes the centre of Lisbon’s nightlife, attracting a hipster vibe, mostly on weekends.

 Rua Garrett is Chiado’s main commercial street, famous for combining the tradition of centenary bookshops and cafés such as A Brasileira with the elegance of french-style boutiques.

 You’ll still find a few notable buildings on Rua Garrett, namely the Igreja dos Mártires (Church of the Martyrs), completely rebuilt after the earthquake of 1755, and the building where a Benetton megastore opened in 2001, keeping in its premises the old art nouveau elevator.